How To Prepare For Your Meetings With Brands and Sponsors

 Get to know more about the campaign they are hiring you for.
 Is it to cover a new product launch?
 Promote a seasonal offering?
 Or something else?
 In each case, the brand will have different goals on their agenda.
 Try figuring those out in advance to align your in-person pitch.
 You can proactively ask the contact person about their goals and do some research on your own.

 Ask about the results the brand wants to achieve (and think about if you can deliver those).
-If they expect direct sales immediately after the campaign, you may need to explain that miracle rarely happens overnight and they should be continuously tracking the results over at least a 3-month period.
-There’s nothing worse than unmet expectations on both ends.
+If your client expects immediate results after the campaign, you may need to explain that sales rarely happen overnight, and they should be tracking results over at least a 3-month period.
+Unmet expectations are never good on either end.

 At this point, it’s also worth thinking about the campaign deliverables.
-Both parties (you and the brand) should perfectly agree on what coverage they are getting, how the results will be measured and the project timeline.
-The best plan is to draft a few quick packages with different pricing that you could refer to during the meeting.
-You can surely stay flexible with those, but having pre-made offers will help you avoid being in a position when the brand demands more than you feel comfortable delivering.
+You and the brand should reach a mutual understanding on what coverage you'll be providing, how you'll measure the results and how long it will take.
+It's best to prepare a few quick packages with different pricing options so that you can refer to them during the meeting.
+You can be flexible with those, but having them prepared will help you avoid being put on the spot by the brand's demands.

 For the meeting, you should have your media kit all polished up and up-to-date.
 To make partnering with you sound even more enticing, spice it up with the following juicy bits:

 Data from past campaigns (relevant to the brand).
 So you partnered with another subscription company last year.
 Reach out to them and ask if they care to share some data on the campaign (they should have plenty!).
 Include it as a quick snippet to show that working with you pays off.
 “After the 'Awesome Summer Campaign', brand Y has seen a 12% increase in subscriptions and my readers drove over $2,500 in new product sales within 2 weeks.”